 To read more on the Autumn Package, please visit the European Commission website.

-If you would like to read more on the issues, our recent publication, providing comments on the 2019 Semester and recommendations for the 2020 cycle is available here.
+If you would like to know more on the issues, please read our recent publication, providing comments on the 2019 Semester and looking ahead to the 2020 cycle, or our final recommendations for the European Commission.